MarkusPalcer/AtemSharp/doc/porting_commands.md

 - **WritableCommands** (Outgoing): Commands sent to the ATEM device
 - **DeserializedCommands** (Incoming): Commands received from the ATEM device

+Also heed the ADRs in the doc/adr folder.

 ## 🎯 Phase 1: Analysis & Preparation

 ### 1.1 Identify the TypeScript Command